natzar/Web-Development/README.md

 # PhpNinja
-Boiling up web creation & development to reduce it to the essential.
+We are trying to boil up web creation & development process to reduce it to the essential.
 [Advertising] www.phpninja.info Web Repair, Bug Fixing and Maintenance Services.

-What is a website?
-What components and part take part?
-How websites are developed?
+¿What is a website? ¿What components and part take part?
+How we make websites?
-Our objective is to find optimals ways to develop browser code, across devices, user-cented always and not forgeting the current development status of the code. holp in the sky
+Our objective is to find new ways to improve developement, optimize browser code, across devices, user-cented  and not forgeting the current development status of the code.

 ## What is a Website?
 A website is anything that can be interpreted by a browser.